leonardoVsantoro/leonardoVsantoro.github.io/index.md

 </p>

 <p>
-For the code related to my papers and some personal side projects, see <a href="https://github.com/leonardoVsantoro">my GitHub</a>.
+For code and some side projects, see <a href="https://github.com/leonardoVsantoro">my GitHub</a>.
 </p>